GregSzopinski/introductory-machine-learning/README.md

 Another classification, this time on drug-related data from UCI ML Repository.
 Many classification problems are associated with this data - I decided to predict if someone is cannabis user.
 This is my small contribution to 'de-demonize' this drug.
 Simple, but fun.

 ## Allstate
 NN and XGBoost regression on dataset from Kaggle Allstate Claims Severity competition.
-Quite good results, but still some room for improvements.
+Quite promising results (at least from practical/business point of view, Kaggle is another story...), but still some space for improvements.
 This was part of my course work during first tier/edition of [DataWorkshop](http://www.dataworkshop.eu/)